Don Perkins: Professional career

+NFL career statistics

 Personal life and death

 Perkins was a football analyst for CBS Sports, ABC Sports, and other television and radio networks.
 He was the director of the Work Incentive Program for the State of New Mexico Department of Human Services from 1972 to 1985.
-He served on both the Executive board of US West and the Board of Trustees for University Hospital from 1990 to 1993.
+He served on both the executive board of US West and the Board of Trustees for University Hospital from 1990 to 1993.
 He was a member of the Northwest Mesa Branch of the NAACP.

 A father of four children and grandfather of eleven, Perkins was active in local theater, public speaking, and broadcasting at the local and national levels.
 He retired in the city of Albuquerque.

-Perkins died June 9, 2022 at the age of 84.
+Perkins died on June 9, 2022, aged 84.